 My fields of research are political economy, media economics, and economic development.
 My research focuses primarily on the functioning and impact of traditional and new media in both mature and consolidating democracies.
 Specifically, I examine various aspects of the multi-faceted relationship between media, voters, policy-makers and special interests, with particular regard to the ability of an independent press to keep both policy-makers and private interests accountable.
-Some of the questions tackled in my work include: i) the impact of entertainment television on viewers' socio-political preferences, ii) the strategies used by policy-makers to minimize public scrutiny of their actions, iii) the impact of the Internet on political participation, iv) the influence of corporate interests on the policy-making process, v) the determinants of beliefs about fairness and preferences for redistribution, vi) the design of policies to alleviate inter-ethnic tensions in Sub-Saharan Africa.
+Some of the questions tackled in my work include: i) the impact of entertainment television on viewers' socio-political preferences, ii) the strategies used by policy-makers to minimize public scrutiny of their actions, iii) the impact of the Internet on political participation, iv) the influence of corporate interests on the policymaking process, v) the determinants of beliefs about fairness and preferences for redistribution, vi) the imapct of nation-building policies on interethnic tensions in Africa.